Schedule a Free Consultation

 Read Article

-Ever needed to translate some strings from a plugin so as to be able to further upgrade the main plugin without losing your translations?
+Ever needed to translate some strings from a plugin so you can upgrade the main plugin without losing your translations?
+One smart approach is to translate plugin from child theme, keeping your customizations separate and update-safe.

 I did.